-2. Change user to the Oracle Grid Infrastructure software owner, and relink binaries using the command syntax make -f Grid\home/lib/ins\rdbms.mk target, where Grid\home is the Grid home, and target is the binaries that you want to relink.
-For example, where the grid user is grid, \$ORACLE\HOME is set to the Grid home, and where you are updating the interconnect protocol from UDP to IPC, enter the following command:
+2. Change user to the Oracle Grid Infrastructure software owner, and relink binaries using the command syntax make -f Grid_home/rdbms/lib/ins_rdbms.mk target, where Grid_home is the Grid home, and target is the binaries to relink.
+For example, where the grid user is grid, \$ORACLE_HOME is set to the Grid home, and where you are updating the interconnect protocol from UDP to IPC, enter the following command: